BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 **Pros:**

-* Sparrows accesses nodes or Electrum servers rather than using less privacy-focused technologies such as SPV.
+* Sparrows accesses nodes or Electrum servers rather than using non-privacy-focused technologies such as SPV.
 * Users have free choice of Bitcoin servers, which they can use to minimize Privacy threats such as Correlation or Censorship.
 * Sparrow can use Tor for currency exchange lookups.